Student Blog: Justin Morgan

 This area was named “The Bowl” because the topography of the land is bowl-shaped.
 Sadly, the area was so degraded that it entered what ecologists call an alternative stable state, which is when an ecosystem is degraded to the point that even when it stops being actively damaged, it stays the way it is rather than beginning the process of “healing” and returning to its natural state (Beisner et al. 2003).
 One day, State Park environmental scientists decided to actively work on restoring “The Bowl” to a functioning grassland.
 Work was done over several years.
 But no matter what they tried—ecosystem restoration is notoriously difficult—the area did not return to its former state.

-The State Park environmental scientists asked ecological researchers from UCI to collaborate on this project.
+The State Park environmental scientists asked ecological researchers from UC Irvine to collaborate on this project.
 Maybe together they could restore the area and learn something new about restoration in the process.
 They removed the invasive mustard, sowed native seeds and planted native plants, but the seeds never seemed to sprout, and the plants they planted disappeared.
 Instead of a barely functional mustard field, they now had a bunch of patches of bare dirt, which wasn’t functioning at all.
 Something was working against them, corrupting their efforts.
 But what?
 One person had an idea: what if the seeds were sprouting, but not living long enough for anyone to notice?
 What if the plants weren’t disappearing, but being eaten?
 The team wondered if the problem was nothing less than countless hungry bunnies.

 The team tried once again to heal the broken grassland.
 But this time, the team decided to test the hypothesis that rabbits were eating the grasses, so they designed a study that involved installing fences around seven separate areas to keep the rabbits from eating the young grasses.
 Weeds were killed, seed mixes were prepared and sown, plants were planted, and fences were built.
 Now, the team is waiting to see if the grasses survive and spread.
 The grassland is waiting too, much as it has since time immemorial.
 Ecosystems are generally good at waiting.
 The rabbits are still coming, drawn by hunger to the fresh young grasses, but they can’t reach the tiny plants beyond the fences.
 Only one fence was breached within weeks, but for some reason, very little munching took place (Morgan et al. 2020).
 Will the fences hold?
 Will the grassland begin to heal?
 Ask me again when I’ve collected the next round of data.